nathaneltitane/nathaneltitane/README.md

 Nathanel + Titane - Industrial Design Portfolio

-This repository hosts the website built to showcase my works and projects as an industrial designer.
+This repository contains the website created for the presentation of a comprehensive portfolio of industrial design projects and accomplishments.

 ### Repositories: